 USBC Youth members are required to pay Standard \$4 dues annually.
+Associations and centers may charge a service fee in addition to the membership for those bowling in a USBC youth league.

 Adult Standard

 The maximum Standard National and State membership dues structure for adults may only be changed by the USBC delegation.
 Standard local membership dues are established by the local membership at the local annual meeting.